Living with Hemiplegic Migraine

 Several prescription medications used for seizure disorders and blood pressure regulation show efficacy in preventing hemiplegic migraine attacks.
 Options like anticonvulsants Topamax or Depakote reduce frequency for some patients.

-No medications are FDA-approved specifically for hemiplegic migraine prevention at this time.
-However, experts often prescribe certain anticonvulsants or blood pressure drugs off-label to reduce attack risk.
+No medications are FDA-approved specifically for hemiplegic migraine prevention.
+However, experts often prescribe certain anticonvulsants or blood pressure drugs off label to reduce attack risk.
 Common options include:

 • Topiramate (Topamax)